 Generally I think people get that at a high level, membase is a distributed, key-value database management system which is designed to scale both up and down, doing so without interrupting data services.

-Membase is designed to deliver the same kind of performance apps need to be in the critical path of getting data for the user.
+Membase is an example of which DB is designed to deliver the same kind of performance apps need to be in the critical path of getting data for the user.
 Looking at the world of NoSQL, in my opinion, this was an underserved area.

 As a new area there is a lot of experimentation with NoSQL.
 Some are experimenting with a mix of online and analytics, others are experimenting with looser or eventual consistency, others are adding more data structure primitives on K/V stores and yet others are looking at data in more of a document-oriented way.